QueenCitySmitty/queencitysmitty.github.io/_drafts/2020-12-04-on-clean-code.md

 }
 ```

 Simple.
 One responsibility, easy to read.
 It felt so much more organized, and the constructor was much easier to read.
-Was definitely one of those "hey I applied the thing I learned" moments.
+It was definitely one of those "hey I applied the thing I learned" moments.

+But was my change really 'cleaner'?
 In the intro to the book, [Ward Cunningham](https://en.wikipedia.org/wiki/Ward_Cunningham) has the quote:
 > You know you are working on clean code when each routine turns out to be pretty much what you expected.

 The refactor of creating a function called ``setLabel`` where it.. sets the label, <i>and only sets the label</i>, felt like I was making what Ward would call clean code.

 ### Arguments
 This is another section where Martin's passion (or previous frustration) can be felt.
 He says that 1 is great, 2 is okay, and 3 "should be avoided where possible.
-More than 3 requires very special justification - <u><i>and then should be used anyway</i></u>".
+More than 3 requires very special justification - <u><i>and then shouldn't be used anyway</i></u>".

 His example for this is the difference between these two: